-Following the end of the transitional period on 1 January 2021, the ICT visa is also applicable to EEA nationals.
+Following the end of the transitional period on 1 January 2021, the Intra-Company Transfer visa is also applicable to EEA nationals.

-However, the ICT visa requirements do not apply to Irish Citizens.
+However, the Intra-Company Transfer visa requirements do not apply to Irish Citizens.

 Does the UK based entity need a UK Visas & Immigration (‘UKVI’) Sponsor Licence to recruit ICT workers?

 Companies who wish to transfer employees from their offices from outside of the UK, will be required to apply for an ICT sponsor licence.